Skip to main content

 Adult Mosquitoes (carbon-dioxide trap data)

-The image shows a close-up of a mosquito, highlighting its wings and segmented body.
+The image shows a close-up of a mosquito, highlighting its slender body and long legs.

-A female Aedes sierrensis mosquito photographed in the District lab.
+A female Aedes washinoi mosquito photographed in the District lab.

 This chart shows the 5-year average number of mosquitoes collected per trap night by month for the previous 5 years.
 Data are shown for the six most common species found in San Mateo County.